-The control volumes are configured the same as the ControlVolumeODBlock in the Heater model.
+The control volumes are configured the same the ControlVolume0DBlock in the Heater model.
 The HeatExchangerWith3Streams model contains additional constraints that calculate the amount of heat transferred from the hot side to the cold side.

 The HeatExchangerWith3Streams has three inlet ports and three outlet ports.
 By default these are side_1_inlet, side_2_inlet, side_3_inlet, side_1_outlet, side_2_outlet, side_3_outlet.